-The experts weigh in on the stages which a toddler should be walking and talking.
+The experts weigh in on the stages a toddler should be walking and talking.

 “Don’t be concerned about reaching milestones at specific timeframes as no two children develop exactly the same way and within the exact same time frame.” – Amanda Reilly

 My daughter was almost 20 months old before she started walking.
 Having thrilled us with a few unprompted steps toward the television at 16 months, she stubbornly scaled the walls, couch and kitchen table legs as I increasingly pestered Google with: ‘What if my child isn’t walking at 17… 18… 19 months?’

 While I was busy developing a mild case of anxiety, I knew it was likely my child was developing just fine, statistically speaking.
 But in a hypervigilant, hypercompetitive parenting culture, it’s hard not to cast a comparative eye across the playground.